JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DSL.md

         it[population] = 500
     }
     ```
 * `insertIgnore` adds a new row.
 If the same row already exists in the table, it ignores it and doesn't throw an exception.
-This function is supported only for MySQL.
+This function is supported only for MySQL,
+  PostgreSQL, and SQLite.
     ```kotlin
     // SQL: INSERT IGNORE INTO CITIES (COUNTRY, "NAME", POPULATION)
     // VALUES ('RUSSIA', 'St. Petersburg', 300)
-    val id = Cities.insertIgnore {
+    Cities.insertIgnore {
         it[name] = "St. Petersburg"
         it[country] = Country.RUSSIA
         it[population] = 500
     }
     ```
 * `insertIgnoreAndGetId` adds a new row and returns its ID.
 If the same row already exists in the table, it ignores it and doesn't throw an exception.
 This function
-  is supported only for MySQL.
-Works only with IntIdTable() tables.
+  is supported only for MySQL, PostgreSQL, and SQLite.
+Works only with `IntIdTable()` tables.
     ```kotlin
     // SQL: INSERT IGNORE INTO CITIES (COUNTRY, "NAME", POPULATION)
     // VALUES ('RUSSIA', 'St. Petersburg', 300)